-An award-winning gallery right at the heart of the town, the Towner Art Gallery exhibits historic and contemporary artwork and is an ideal place to spend an afternoon if the weather isn’t quite so clement.
+An award-winning gallery right at the heart of the town, the Towner Art Gallery exhibits historic and contemporary artwork and is an ideal place to spend an afternoon if the weather isn’t quite so clear.

 Admission is free, and the gallery is well set up for visitors who have mobility problems.
-Wheelchair hire can be arranged in advance, and there is a lift to all floors, so nothing is out of bounds to those who need assistance.
+Wheelchair hire can be arranged in advance, and there is a lift to all floors, so nothing is out of bounds for those who need assistance.
 There’s also a café serving delicious homemade cakes, which are perhaps the perfect way to round off a visit once you’ve seen the exhibitions.

 Eastbourne’s bandstand claims to be the busiest in the United Kingdom, and with a packed schedule of events, that’s easy to believe.
 Offering everything from traditional concerts and firework displays to tribute acts, the bandstand is worth exploring for music lovers.

-Music has been proven to have a beneficial effect for those with dementia, so if your loved one is receiving dementia care from a live-in care worker, this could be a fantastic way to help them access old memories and feelings through music.
+Music has been proven to have a beneficial effect on those with dementia, so if your loved one is receiving dementia care from a live-in care worker, this could be a fantastic way to help them access old memories and feelings through music.
 There are facilities for wheelchair users in the main arena and middle balcony levels, as well as accessible toilets.

 Redoubt Fortress and Military Museum